DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>As you curve around the edge of the mountain, the right-hand cliffs fall away, leaving a sheer drop to a forested gully below.
 The road bends, doubling back around this ravine before plunging dramatically and winding around a smaller mountain peak. </p></div>

 The players then arrive at <span class="citation">Tser Falls (p.
 37)</span>.

 ## Tser Falls
 <span class="citation"><em>This scene takes place in Chapter 2: Area H.</em></span>

 This area is largely as described in <span class="citation">Tser Falls (p.
 37)</span>.
 Additionally, when the players arrive, they can see a <span class="citation">revenant (p.
 31)</span> standing alone at the midpoint of the bridge with its hands resting on the pommel of its sword, the blade of which is planted firmly on the ground.

-> [!lore]+ **Vladimir’s Fury**
+> [!lore]+ **Vladimir's Fury**
 >
-> This nameless **revenant** was banished, along with a dozen of its peers, from the ruins of Argynvostholt shortly after the failure of Doru’s rebellion three months ago.
+> This nameless **revenant** was banished, along with a dozen of its peers, from the ruins of Argynvostholt shortly after the failure of Doru's rebellion three months ago.
 >
-> When news of Strahd’s planned counterstroke reached them, the knights of the Order of the Silver Dragon raised their voices, begging Vladimir Horngaard to allow them to lend their swords to the cause.
+> When news of Strahd's planned counterstroke reached them, the knights of the Order of the Silver Dragon raised their voices, begging Vladimir Horngaard to allow them to lend their swords to the cause.
 >
 > Vladimir denied them and, when the knights grew enraged and unruly, banished them from the manor and forbade them from raising their swords against Strahd or any of his creatures.
 Now, only Sir Godfrey Gwilym, Vladimir Horngaard, and the spirits of the **phantom warriors** that once fought for the Order remain in Argynvostholt.

 If the players call out to this nameless **revenant** or step onto the bridge, it hails them in a raspy voice and asks their business.
 Upon hearing their response, it says, "Old things are stirring and the lord of Castle Ravenloft roams the valley.
 Tell me: Do you serve him?"